learn-co-curriculum/dsc-types-of-trends/README.md

 ## Types of trends: overview

-WHen time series models are not stationary, we say there is a **trend**.
+When time series models are not stationary, we say there is a **trend**.
 Let's have a look at a few examples of trends that can be observed in time series models.

 ### No trend